 - Index to Canadian Legal Literature (ICLL) – Available electronically on WestlawNext Canada and Lexis Advance® Quicklaw®

 - LexisAdvance® Quicklaw®

-- WestlawNext – Canada (LawSource) – contains a collection of Canadian journals and law reviews, as well as all articles and case comments appearing in Carswell law reports.
+- WestlawNext Canada – contains a collection of Canadian journals and law reviews, as well as all articles and case comments appearing in Carswell law reports.

 The Alberta Courts have a well laid out website that has many resources for civil procedure.
 The web site is divided into four main areas: Provincial Court, Court of Queens Bench, Court of Appeal and Resolution & Court Administration Services.
 This latter category is for general services that do not necessarily fit into one of the three levels of court: mediation, the law information centers, library, transcripts, the assessment and taxation office, and jury duty.

 The Civil or Small Claims (up to $50,000 as of August 1, 2014 via regulation 139/2014) sub-heading provides ample resources to understand the basics of a civil claim.
-Located here is a unique and concise publication designed specifically to help the average citizen learn how to file a claim in the Alberta Courts (Commencing a Claim in Provincial Court Civil and Getting and Enforcing Your Judgment in Alberta).
 There are copies of almost all the forms required throughout the civil claim procedure, an outline of the civil claims process, a glossary of terms, frequently asked questions and related legislation.
 As the civil claim process is designed for self-represented litigants, additional legal and support resources are also listed.

 Court of Queen’s Bench